JamesIsWright42/review_challange/README.md

 # review_html_to_text_list takes the list of reviews and itirates over them, utilizing small functions to parse out the fields that are pertinent to this challenge.
 Once it has parsed the whole list, it returns a new list of the parsed review fields.

 # get_review_list takes the parsed list of reviews from review_html_to_text_list and turns them into a dict and then returns the dict to the handler which serves it to the users webpage in JSon

+# Test Instructions

+# To run the tests, Navigate to the coding challenge folder on your machine and run pytest